 >>>>—For a few more ideas, read our post on Wellness Herb Combinations for Health—<<<<

 Like I said, if you want lots and lots of ideas, be sure to sign up for one of the online courses at The Herbal Academy.
 Don’t worry, they have a fabulous beginner course for people who are very new to herbs.
 They also have advanced courses for those who have some experience with herbs.
 Click below for more information:

 Grinding Herbs for Supplement Capsules

 You can buy powdered herbs.
-However, if you have whole, dried herbs, you can use a mortar and pestle and feel very old fashioned.
+However, if you have whole, dried herbs, you can use a mortar and pestle and get the job done well.
 Hey, it’s a tool that works in any age!

 If you’re grinding a lot of material, though, doing it manually can get tedious.
-Keeper of the Home has a quick article on various uses for your coffee grinder and grinding herbs is one of those uses.
+Herbal Academy has an article on how to grind herbs in a coffee grinder, which might be more practical for large batches of herbs.

 You can also grind a lot of materials in your blender or food processor.
-I wouldn’t recommend grinding roots unless you have a really powerful blender like a Vitamix, though.
+I wouldn’t recommend grinding dried roots unless you have a really powerful blender like a Vitamix.